 - In Dragon and Slipper, Lancelot tries to pull it off as Guinevra's walking by in the garden.
 Unfortunately, it isn't a mud puddle, but one of the water pools in the garden, so when Guinevra steps on the cloak, she sinks into it.
 Lancelot lifts her out of it by her hair, tearing out a good chunk of it.

-- A non-romantic example on Trolls: As King Peppy leads the Trolls' escape from the Bergens, he lays down pieces of his clothing to cover up puddles for the other trolls to cross.
-Eventually, he's down to his underwear, and he loses those after they're caught on a Bergen's shovel.
+- A non-romantic example in Trolls: As King Peppy leads the Trolls' escape from the Bergens, he lays down pieces of his clothing to cover up puddles for the other Trolls to cross.
+Eventually, he's down to his underwear, and he loses it when it's caught on a Bergen's shovel.

-- Also played for laughs in Abbott and Costello Meet Captain Kidd.
+- Played for laughs in Abbott and Costello Meet Captain Kidd.
 The duo stops to help a woman in this manner.
 Costello puts his vest down, she steps off the curb...and sinks waist-deep in mud.

 - Played for laughs in Buster Keaton's silent movie The Balloonatic.
 Attempting to exhibit a most basic form of chivalry, Buster puts his coat over a puddle in front of a curb where a woman appears to be wanting to cross.
 Then a car pulls up atop his jacket, the woman gets into the car and it drives off.
 She was simply waiting for a ride.
 For his efforts, Buster's coat is now sopping wet and torn by the car wheels that rode over it.